The Foundation of Organizational Growth Happens Along the S Curve of Business

 Pervasive Insights are the New Economies of Scale

 Business insights most often stem from the organization’s mission and honor the business model.
-However, to be effective, these insights must eventually get disseminated across the 3 Ps in a strategic and purposeful manner.
-This dissemination requires a lot of moving parts, which is where having a guardrail via a business transformation framework, such as StoryVesting, is so critical.
+However, to be effective these insights must eventually be disseminated across the 3 Ps in a strategic and purposeful manner.
+This dissemination requires a lot of moving parts, which is where having a guardrail in the form of a business transformation framework, such as StoryVesting, is so critical.
 It’s the pervasiveness of these insights, by way of economies of scale, that will really change the entire data and analytics industry.

-To reach that level of pervasive insights, many organizations take the stance of being “data-driven.”
-As popular as this concept has become, organizations have become buzzword befuddled on the term which intends to define the approach of leveraging data and analytics.
-In today’s world, to run an intelligent operation, you shouldn’t focus on being data-driven but rather insights-centric.
+To reach that level of pervasive insight, many organizations take the stance of being “data-driven.”
+As popular as this concept has become, organizations have become befuddled by this buzzword, which is intended to define the approach of leveraging data and analytics.
+In today’s world, to run an intelligent operation you shouldn’t focus on being data-driven but rather on being insights-centric.

 - Data-driven involves letting data drive the decision making.
 What the data says goes, no questions asked.
 There’s less human thought and reasoning involved, which can lead to a host of problems.
-When data is considered absolute it can inform the wrong thing, lead to flawed conclusions, and turn a business sideways to increase risk rather than mitigate it.
+When data is considered absolute it can inform the wrong thing, lead to flawed conclusions and turn a business sideways, effectively increasing risk rather than mitigating it.

 Bringing it back to the StoryVesting business transformation framework, taking an insights-centric approach is critical as you aim to tell a story with data that’s understandable and actionable across the entire organization.
-You’re able to prioritize decision-making based on real-time feedback loops, enabling your company to stay relevant and connected to the market while giving consumers more equity in your transformation efforts.
-This is how you align your organization’s why with your customer’s why and thus building brand euphoria.
+You’re able to prioritize decision making based on real-time feedback loops, enabling your company to stay relevant and connected to the market while giving consumers more equity in your transformation efforts.
+This is how you align your organization’s why with your customer’s why and build brand euphoria.